Eric-qi/RDO-PTQ/README.md

 * **A partial materials of the RDO-PTQ:** code, models, datasets
 * **Reproduction:** the reproduction and improvement of some quantization for LIC, SR (super-resoluation) and Image Classification

 > **Note**: Due to the limitations of the capabilities, some errors and bugs are inevitable.
-Our goal is to provide some models and data that are easy to use.
+Our goal is to provide some materials and data that are easy to use.